 Iceland Layover Failure

 I won’t try this plan again.
 Things would have to be very convenient and well planned if I did try again.
 My initial plan was to go to Habibi and get a delicious Mediterranean wrap that I loved last time I was here, but they closed down.
+I wasn’t brave enough to try the local Icelandic food.
 Then the plan was to go to Blue Lagoon but they were sold out for the day.
 Lastly, I really wanted to fly my drone and get some awesome shots of Iceland.
 Unfortunately, it rained the whole day.

 I ended up at the airport at 10pm for my 6am flight and just hung out at the airport for 8 hours.